intelligent-systems-course/schnapsen/README.md

 [this web page](https://www.pagat.com/marriage/schnaps.html).

-To use the platform, your python version must be at least 3.10, we suggest installing conda an using an environment.
+To use the platform, your python version must be at least 3.10, we suggest installing conda and using an environment (see below).
+At this point, the code is not tested with python 3.13, yet.

-To get started, install the schnapsen package and its dependencies in editable mode by running:
+To get started, clone the repository, go into the folder and install the schnapsen package and its dependencies in editable mode by running:

 ```sh
 pip install -e .